 Commonly referred to as drug dealing, drug selling refers to distributing small quantities of illegal drugs (or legal drugs that are being distributed in an illegal way).
 Drug dealing is a common income generation strategy among many people who use drugs, particularly those who report daily use.12 And, although popular conceptions of drug selling are that it is a predatory or immoral activity, research demonstrates that: a) drug users and drug sellers are often the same people; b) drug sellers tend to have positive relationships with those they sell to; and c) drug sellers regularly participate in care practices that minimize the harms of a toxic drug supply (e.g., carrying naloxone, responding to overdose, developing rapport with buyers).

-The Drug Policy Alliance also notes that anti-drug laws in the US are written so broadly that people who get caught possessing drugs for personal use are often charged with drug selling, even if they do not distribute.13 In Canada, though the legal system has evolved to focus on “high-level” dealers (also known as traffickers) in theory, and “drug selling” is not an offence under the Controlled Drugs and Substances Act (CDSA), low-level sellers remain targeted by police.
+The Drug Policy Alliance also notes that anti-drug laws in the US are written so broadly that people who get caught possessing drugs for personal use are often charged with drug selling, even if they do not distribute.13 In Canada, though the legal system has evolved to focus on “high-level” dealers (also known as traffickers) in theory, low-level sellers remain targeted by police.

 In section 2 of the CDSA, “trafficking” is defined to include any act of selling, administering, giving, transferring, transporting, sending, or delivering of a controlled substance—or offering to do any of these things—unless authorized by a regulation, whether for a profit or for free.
 Section 6(1) of the CDSA also prohibits importing controlled substances into Canada, while section 7(1) prohibits their production.